mila-iqia/COVI-AgentSim/docs/models.md

 ## Model development for V2
 If you wish to write data out from this simulator, use the `--save_training_data` arg.
 This writes `output/output.pkl`.
-This file contains data in the form:
+For each person, for each day, this file contains data in the form:

 ```
 {"current_day": current_day,